Prof Anthony Costello AM

 Executive Director Australian Prostate Cancer Research, Director of Urology, Royal Melbourne Hospital.

 Tony is one of the leading prostate specialists internationally and is Professorial Fellow & Head Department of Urology, The Royal Melbourne Hospital, affiliated with Department of Surgery, University of Melbourne.
 Tony pioneered robotic surgery in Australia, is an invited faculty member of the American Urological Association where annually he teaches aspects of robotic surgery to an international audience, and is also on the Editorial Board of the US publication Journal of Robotic Surgery, the British Journal of Urology and the Journal of Endourology.
+In 2017 Tony was awarded the prestigious St. Paul’s Medal by the British Association of Urological Surgeons.

 Dr Phil Dundee